A Better Eternal Perspective On Life Living with Hearing Loss

 6. Keep your hands away from your face while talking.
 If you are eating, chewing, smoking, etc. while talking, your speech will be more difficult to understand.
 Beards and mustaches can also interfere with the ability of the hearing impaired to speech read.

-7. If the hearing impaired listener hears better in one ear than the other, try to make a point of remembering which ear is better so that you will know where to position yourself.
+7. If the hearing-impaired listener hears better in one ear than the other, try to make a point of remembering which ear is better so that you will know where to position yourself.

-8. Be aware of possible distortion of sounds for the hearing impaired person.
+8. Be aware of possible distortion of sounds for the hearing-impaired person.
 They may hear your voice but still may have difficulty understanding some words.

 9. Most hearing-impaired people have greater difficulty understanding speech when there is background noise.
 Try to minimize extraneous noise when talking.